Blog

 As I ask myself why I wanted this.

 It’s pretty clear to me at an academic level that many of the challenges I deal with on a regular basis are near universal.
 Challenges with teenagers, dissatisfaction with work, being stuck for a season in the spiritual doldrums, health challenges, personal weaknesses, demands on my time that far exceed the time available, profound cognitive dissonance between what I want and the world I am stuck with, and many other challenges are surely common.
 Unfortunately, that doesn’t generally make it feel any less lonely, any less troublesome, any less painful, or any less oppressive.
-Failure, though common to everyone, is … Read the rest
+Failure, though common to everyone, is experienced on an individual basis.
+The fact that failure is common doesn’t really make me feel any better about failing.
+Sometimes I wish I cared less and were better at shaking it off.

 A little while ago somebody asked me what motivates me to write.
 I’ve thought about that off and on for a long time, so you’d think I’d have a pretty solid answer by now.
 I don’t.
 At least, not really.
 It’s a case where the real answer is somewhat amorphous and changes shape from time to time depending on the circumstances.
 When I think I have a relatively complete answer, something around me or in me shifts just enough to alter the answer in substantive ways, and I am left with a hole that hasn’t been filled in yet.
-That … Read the rest
+That said, there are some motivations that I consider enduring.
+They have remained consistent and applicable throughout my memory, and I expect them to remain so indefinitely.

 UPDATE: